-R10.
+R11.
 Appeals Process within Center Applicant File Review

-Applicants may submit an appeal of a denial of enrollment decision in writing to the Regional Office.
+Applicants, including expedited enrollment applicants, may submit an appeal of a denial of enrollment decision in writing to the Regional Office.
 The appeal request must include updated and/or new medical or health documentation to be considered.